1. Mission Statement

 13. Freedom of Information

-The Freedom of Information Acts, 1997 and 2003 (the FOI Acts) are designed to allow public access to information held by public bodies which is not routinely available through other sources.
+Bord Bia is a prescribed organisation under the Freedom of Information Act 2014.
+The Freedom of Information Act 2014 (the FOI Act) is designed to allow public access to information held by public bodies which is not routinely available through other sources.
 Access to information under the Acts is subject to certain exemptions and involves specific procedures and time limits.
-FOI requests to Bord Bia must be made in writing and addressed to The Freedom of Information Officer, Bord Bia, Clanwilliam Court, Lower Mount Street, Dublin 2.
-The request must state clearly that the request is made under the FOI Acts, specify the preferred form of access, such as inspection of the originals or copies.
+FOI requests to Bord Bia must be made in writing and addressed to The Freedom of Information Officer, Bord Bia, 140 Pembroke Road, Ballsbridge, Dublin 4.
+The request must state clearly that the request is made under the FOI Act, specify the preferred form of access, such as inspection of the originals or copies.
 If information is desired in a particular form, this should be mentioned in the application.

 We regard feedback as the key to understanding the needs and expectations of our customers.
 We encourage staff to use their day-to-day contact with customers as a means of gathering feedback on the quality of service provided.
 We evaluate individual activities as well as undertaking an independently conducted survey of Irish food, drink and horticulture clients annually to ensure we are apprised of the perceptions of the client base on the quality of our services.

 Local offices follow their respective normal commercial practices, including public holidays.
 Details of our offices can be found by following this link.